Skip to main content

 views of Headland Cove from your south.

-the Cypress Grove Trail you can take the short trail to Sea Lion Point Trail (Perpule), go
+Once you hike the Cypress Grove Trail you can take the short hike to Sea Lion Point Trail (Purple in the above map).

-up the stairs to the viewing point, and from there all the way on South Shore
+Walk up the stairs to the viewing point, and from there follow the South Shore

-Trail to the parking lot at the end of the road. this is 1.4-mile-long, easy
+Trail all the way to the parking lot at the end of the road.

-of the road, parking lot it is highly recommended to hike the Bird Island Trail (Orange),
+of the road, I recommended hiking the Bird Island Trail (Orange in the above map),

 viewing China cove from the north and Gibson Beach from the south.

-down the stairs to visit the sandy Gibson Beach.
+You can also follow the side-trail and walk down the stairs and visit the sandy Gibson Beach.

 Comments